 When to Eat Arepas

-As Yessica explains, these venezuelan staples they are often eaten on their own.
-In a Venezuelan household, can be eaten all times of day - popular dish for Venezuelan breakfasts and also favorite snack after school or work.
+As Yessica explains, these Venezuelan staples they are often eaten on their own.
+In a Venezuelan household, they can be eaten at all times of day - a popular dish for Venezuelan breakfasts and also a favorite snack after school or work.
 Yessica's grandmother used to serve them as an after school or after work snack simply with a little cheese or butter, and alongside black coffee.
 This is the way I tried them first – just crispy and warm with a rich, warm, salty flavor.

 Key Arepa Ingredients